CopterExpress/clover/docs/en/selfcheck.md

 # Automatic check

+The [RPi image](image.md) contains a tool for automatic checking the correctness of all the settings and subsystems of the drone – **selfcheck.py**.

-It is generally a good idea to perform some checks before flight, especially before an autonomous one.
-There are several methods of automated self-checks of the drone subsystems.
+It is generally a good idea to perform this check before flight, especially before an autonomous one.

-## <span>selfcheck</span>.py

-The `selfcheck.py` utility script is part of the `clever` package; it performs automated tests of the main aspects of the ROS platform and PX4.
-The utility is pre-installed on [the Raspberry Pi image](microsd_images.md).

 In order to run it, enter the following command in [the Raspberry Pi console](ssh.md):